 3.2 Electromagnetic Data

-The Geotech Hummingbird system records both an in-phase and a quadrature value for each of the four coil sets of the electromagnetic system.
+The DAS computer records both an in-phase and a quadrature value for each of the four coil sets of the electromagnetic system.
 Instrumental noise and drift should be removed before computation of an apparent resistivity.

 Instrumental noise